 - Fever lasting 5 or more days

-- Whole body shaking with temperatures (also known as rigors)
+- Whole body is shaking with temperatures (also known as rigors)

-- Swollen limb / joint or not bearing weight or using a limb
+- Swollen limbs/joints or not bearing weight or using a limb

-- Have a fit (also known as a febrile convulsion)
+- Having a seizure/fit (also known as a febrile convulsion)

-Features suggesting your child is seriously unwell with a temperature and you should get urgent review of your child:
+Signs and symptoms suggesting your child is seriously unwell with a temperature and you should seek an urgent review of your child:

 - Mottled, ashen or blue skin, lips or tongue

 - Not waking or staying awake when you stimulate them

 - Weak, high pitched or continuous cry